 Kendall Square/Cambridge Center.
 This 160-acre tract lies across the Charles River from Boston at the base of the Longfellow Bridge, between the MIT campus and East Cambridge Riverfront areas.
 The MBTA's Kendall Station on the Red Line, surface bus routes, and the Galleria Mall bus shuttle service the area.
-The EZ-Ride shuttle brings commuters from as far away as North Station on the Green Line.
-Enhancements around Kendall Square include an active commercial center, the Cambridge Center Marriott which recently went through a major upgrade of its public plaza, adjacent to the MBTA station, and a year-round fountain/steam sculpture.
-Kendall Square is home to over 150 biotechnology and information technology firms and a growing number of clean energy and technology startup companies.
-The area houses the corporate headquarters of Akamai Technologies, Draper Labs, ITA Software, and CDM Smith.
-The Cambridge offices of both Microsoft and Google are located in this district, as well as both the Whitehead and Broad Institutes and the Cambridge Innovation Center.
+The EZRide shuttle brings commuters from as far away as North Station and the Green Line.
+Enhancements around Kendall Square include an active commercial center, the public plaza adjacent to the Cambridge Center Marriott, the Kendall Square MBTA station, and a year-round fountain/steam sculpture.

-The Kendall Square area includes over 7.2 million s.f. of first class office/R&D space.
-Buildings completed in the 1980s contributed over 4.8 million s.f. to this total.
-The 1990s saw the addition of another 1.3 million s.f.
-The previous decade saw completion of a 224,000 s.f. building for Biogen Idec at 15 Cambridge Center and a 285,000 s.f. building for Amgen at 1 Kendall Square.
-Construction at Tech Square added 600,000 s.f. of office/R&D space.
-The completion of Draper Labs' 157,000 s.f. addition for Schlumberger added another major presence to the area.
-Office leasing at all of these locations is heavily influenced by close proximity to the biotechnology industry cluster found around MIT, the Whitehead Institute and the Broad Institute.
+The Kendall Square area includes over 9.0 million s.f. of first class office/R&D space.
+Buildings completed in the 1980s contributed over 4.8 million s.f. to the total.
+The 1990s saw the construction of another 1.3 million s.f. and 2.9 million s.f. more was added over the past decade.
+Office leasing throughout the area is heavily influenced by close proximity to the biotechnology industry cluster found around MIT, the Whitehead Institute, and the Broad Institute